f5devcentral/f5-agility-labs-automation/docs/class03/module1/module03.rst

           }
         }

 #.
 Click on ``Send``.

-Look at the results of the POST and make sure you receive a result of 200.
+#.
+Confirm the results of the POST, and make sure you receive a result of 200.

  .. image:: /_static/as3/Postman200OK_HTTPS_Highlighted.JPG